-Spinning the globe a little further north in Europe, our expat parent in the spot light this month is Marta Correale, joining us from Dublin, Ireland.
+Spinning the globe a little further north in Europe, our expat parent in the spotlight this month is Marta Correale, joining us from Dublin, Ireland.

 A mum of two living in the Irish capital, Marta’s story is unique to many of our previous interviewees as she is the one coming from a foreign language into an English speaking country, leaving her lovely birth home Rome for the green fields of Ireland, and as is so often the case, love!

-BG: Firstly let’s hear how a lovely Italian lady ended up calling Dublin home?
+OG: Firstly let’s hear how a lovely Italian lady ended up calling Dublin home?

+It was easy to find a job here, at the time, and it was his home, so we thought we would try for a while and possibly move away again.
 11 years later, we are still here and our two children were born here too!

-BG: What were your first impressions on moving to Ireland?
+OG: What were your first impressions on moving to Ireland?

 MC: I had been to Ireland before I decided to move here, so the very first impact wasn’t overly dramatic.
 I always felt drawn towards this part of the world.
 I love English as a language, the green landscape and the fact that the country runs more efficiently than Italy!

-BG: What was your experience integrating into the local community?
+OG: What was your experience integrating into the local community?

 MC: I was immediately fully immersed in the local community.
 My English was already strong when I arrived and this allowed me to find a job in a fully Irish office, where I was the only foreigner.

-BG: What is Dublin like for young children?
+OG: What is Dublin like for young children?